 But you wouldn't be making much of an impact.
 It's not possible when you're operating in such shallow waters.

 Instead of trying to conquer every thought that floats in, focus in snugly on one really great one.

 For example: I zoned in on Bright Shiny Object Syndrome with a blog post that explored BSOS as something manageable, not something that holds us captive and helpless.

 - I didn't stop there.
 I recorded four videos in a series to cover the same subject.

 - Yeah, I didn't stop there either.
 I created a webinar about it and have taught it to several groups.
 Next up, I'd like to speak on it at a live conference.
-(I would have already done that if I hadn't had to drop out of Dennis Becker's E1KaDay event in Las Vegas last summer.)

 - I created a couple of printables that help a person evaluate shiny objects.